ibm-cloud-docs/blockchain-sw-252/howto/ibp-console-advanced-deployment.md

 ### Option 2: Create a five node ordering service using certificates from an external CA
 {: #ibp-console-adv-deployment-create-five-node}

- <blockchain-sw-251>You </blockchain-sw-251> have the additional option of deploying a five node ordering service that uses the Raft consensus protocol.
+ You  have the additional option of deploying a five node ordering service that uses the Raft consensus protocol.
 Before you deploy a five node ordering service, you need to build a `JSON` file that contains all of the certificates for the five nodes by using the following instructions:

 #### Create the certificates JSON file
 {: #ibp-console-adv-deployment-create-certs-file}